MunaZekia/PWA-Text-Editor/01-Class-Content/17-CS/01-Activities/14-Stu_Closures/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * What is the lexical environment?
+// lexical environment is the scope in which a variable is declared. also known as the scope chain.

 Use [Google](https://www.google.com) or another search engine to research this.